A complete guide to Zendesk chatbot configuration in 2026

 Using the flow builder for guided conversations

 For more structured chats, Zendesk offers the Flow Builder.
 This is a visual tool that lets you create conversations that work like a decision tree.
-It's a good choice for simple processes where you can guide the user with buttons and preset options, like routing a customer to the right department or taking them through a basic troubleshooting checklist.
+It's an excellent choice for processes where you want to guide the user with buttons and preset options, like routing a customer to the right department or taking them through a specific troubleshooting checklist.

 A screenshot of the Zendesk Flow Builder, a key tool in the Zendesk chatbot configuration.